Uri D. Herscher

 During his tenure, Dr. Herscher has built a strong fiscal infrastructure to support the Skirball’s continued growth and to secure the institution’s long-term financial health.
 Along with the sustained support of a broad donor base, Dr. Herscher has established a business model that generates diversified sources of earned income to undergird the Skirball’s ongoing operations, exhibitions, and programs.
 Throughout its history, the Skirball has operated debt-free.

-Dr. Herscher and his wife, Dr. Myna Herscher, have four sons and five grandchildren.
+Dr. Herscher and his wife, Dr. Myna Herscher, have four sons and seven grandchildren.